peng8350/flutter_pulltorefresh/README.md

 * <h3>Why is there a empty space in the top or tail indicator after using CuperNavigationBar (not just in this case)?</h3>
 the reason may be SafeArea,the solution: wrap SmartRefresher in SafeArea

-* <h3>Is it possible to automatically determine that the amount of data is larger than one page and hide the pull-up component?</h3>
-There's no good way to do that right now.
-Flutter doesn't seem to provide Api so that we can get the total height of all items in ListView (before the interface is rendered).
-If anyone can solve this problem, please put it forward.
-Thank you very much.

 * <h3>Does it support simple RefreshIndicator (material) + pull up loading and no elastic refresh combination?<br></h3>